tildearrow/furnace/README.md

     - Family Noraebang (OPLL)
   - SID (6581/8580) used in Commodore 64
   - Mikey used in Atari Lynx
-  - ZX Spectrum beeper (SFX-like engine)
+  - ZX Spectrum beeper
+    - SFX-like engine
+    - QuadTone engine
   - Pokémon Mini
   - Commodore PET
+  - Casio PV-1000
   - TIA used in Atari 2600
   - POKEY used in Atari 8-bit computers
   - Game Boy